Adam-shafey/Lattice/README.md

 - E2E tests for auth/login/refresh, protected routes, role/permission flows, context membership
 - Full audit logging with config and request metadata
 - Policy overrides for route permissions
+- Input validation on all REST endpoints (Zod)

 Next to consider:
-- Validation on all endpoints (add zod) and better error normalization
+- Better error normalization/translation
 - Hierarchical contexts with inheritance
 - Prisma migrations for all environments, plus indexes for hot queries
 - Rate limiting, password policy, secure reset delivery
 - Caching (Redis) for effective permissions and ancestor chains
 - CLI additions (generate-plugin, audit queries) and docs for Roles API and route-permission matrix
+- Proper email implementation for user reset and so on
+- Hooks